mwangggg/cryostat-reports/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## API

+This microservice exposes only one API endpoint: `POST /report`.
+This expects `multipart/form-data`, with a form field named `file` containing a JFR binary file (`application/octet-stream`).
+The response is an Automated Analysis Report in `text/html` format.
+The uploaded file is not preserved and no caching is performed - this is expected to be handled by the "parent" Cryostat application that is sending the JFR binary data.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: